This feature is currently in Early Availability (EA) status. For more information, see our product lifecycle phases.

 CORS

-- Validate the origin of requests and implement an allowlist of trusted origins, headers, and methods in CORS headers.
+- Validate the origin of requests and allowlist trusted origins, headers, and methods in your CORS configuration.

 - Ensure that the API server includes the